Remmeauth/remme-core/docs/apis/rpc.rst

 * `atomic_swap` show atomic swap info
 * `state` shows entries for the current blockchain state
 * `personal` allow to work with node configurations (private keys etc.)
+* `node_account` module for working with node account permissioning

 All communications with rpc api are going through `/ POST` or `WS` connection.